Kochurovskyi/Deep_Neural_Network_Projects/YOLOv5 (custom object detection)/readme.md

 -	Micro bounding boxes.
 These can stay.
 They won't have much effect on the IOU metric.
 -	Some spikes are not surrounded by a bounding box (missing bounding boxes).

 All these problems with images affect the performance of the model.
 In fact I reached mean IoU score for 1000 testing images around 0.443 and this result is not the best that Yolo can give us.
-This model is just a base model and there a lot of thoughts for furhter improvements.
+This model is just a base model and there a lot of thoughts for further improvements.